2023 Agenda

 Councillor Carl Kennedy, Little Pine First Nation

-4:00 pm – 4:45 pmUpdates from the Chair of the Specific Claims Tribunal
+3:30 pm – 4:15 pmUpdates from the Specific Claims Branch and Negotiation Support Directorate

-Remembering Reuben Ware (Dan Gottesman) and Trevor Tracey
+Remembering Reuben Ware and Trevor Tracey – Dan Gottesman and Tyler Sack

 Day 3 – October 26, 2023: Practical Steps Towards Transformative Change